Saving On Credit Card Processing Without Switching Providers

 Not all pricing info disclosed online

 U.S. Bank is a small business-friendly provider of both business banking accounts and merchant services.
-Moreover, having both a U.S. Business Banking account and a payment processing through U.S. Bank offers merchants certain benefits---including free same-day funding (or next-day funding in some cases, depending on batch times).
+If you hold a business banking account and use U.S. Bank's merchant services, you'll get certain benefits, including free same-day funding (or next-day funding in some cases, depending on batch times).

-Unlike a lot of traditional banks that offer merchant services, U.S. Bank payment solutions accounts have month-to-month contracts, flat-rate processing, and even a free mobile plan, making this bank perfect for small new businesses that aren't ready to commit to a long-term contract.
+Unlike a lot of traditional banks that offer merchant services, U.S. Bank payment solutions accounts have month-to-month contracts, flat-rate processing, and even a free mobile plan.

-As their business bank account is also well-rated, U.S. Bank is a very strong choice for any small new business that doesn't yet have a business bank account or a merchant account, especially those that want fast funding.
+U.S. Bank is a strong choice for any small new business that doesn't yet have a business bank account or a merchant account, especially those that want fast funding.

 U.S. Bank Merchant Services Pricing

-U.S. Bank Merchant Services has month-to-month contracts, with pricing ranging from $0 to $99+ depending on how many POS features you need.
+U.S. Bank Merchant Services has month-to-month contracts, with prices ranging from $0-$99+/month depending on how many POS features you need.
 New brick-and-mortar businesses that just need a smart terminal with basic POS features will only pay $15/month.

-As for payment processing, businesses will pay the following rates:
+As for payment processing, new merchants that are onboarded online or by phone will pay the following rates:

 Interchange-plus and subscription billing available